Our Members Say

 Go for skiing, or take a ride to the slopes of Troodos.

 Visit the Monastery of Kykkos.

 The other alternative is to simply relax in the beautiful environment of the Casale.

 In all it was an amazing trip and experience.
 I met lovely people, left behind friends, felt the authentic Cypriot hospitality and I can’t wait to be back when the Spa swimming pool will be finished.
 Thank you guys and do keep the good work up.
 I have missed you all already!

 Semiramis Hotel: Great Accommodation, Amazing Hospitality!

-Breakfast was more than adequate with grilled halloumi cheese and lountza, a fried egg, marmalade, honey, and coffee.
-For the first time I had the chance to have my breakfast out in the beautiful garden next to the pine trees.
-It was just amazing!
+BREAKFAST: Greek haloumi cheese, lountza, a fried egg, marmalade, honey and coffee.
+For the first time I had the chance to have my breakfast out in the terrace.

 "Vouni Lodge" Angelica House: Traditional Accomodation, Tranquillity!

 I wanted to include one or two Traditional Country Houses in my Guides on this trip to Cyprus and decided to book at Vouni Lodge.
 I read that the village is small and very picturesque with beautiful cobblestone alleys that made me curious to visit for some photos.
 I always urge people visiting Cyprus to spend at least two or three days in Agro Hotels or Country Houses because here they can find the Authentic Cypriot, the Cypriot culture and taste the island’s warm hospitality of locals.